- This is the Consilio S/4HANA, which is part of our research study.

-No that is incorrect.
-The only reason for slow MRP that we have observed is when the system is not configured properly.
+No, that is incorrect.
+The only reason for the slow MRP that we have observed is when the system is not configured correctly.

 Second, as HANA is an analytics database, it should not be expected to improve MRP performance.
 Real life observations indicate that none of the statements SAP has made about being able to perform OLTP and OLAP out of the same database are true.